 Rosin can be used to make soap too, but rosin soap is different than pine tar soap.
 It does not appear from my reading that rosin soaps were historically used for treating skin problems.

-Rosin was used by soap makers of the 1700s and 1800s as a cheap filler to reduce the amount of expensive fats in the soap and to add detergency (cleaning power) to household and laundry soaps.
-It is no longer cheap, and I am not really sure it does any more to make a highly cleansing soap than using plenty of coconut oil.
+Rosin was used by soap makers of the 1700s and 1800s as a cheap filler to reduce the amount of expensive fats in the soap.
+It also added detergency (cleaning power) to household and laundry soaps.

 When added to soap batter, rosin and lye react very fast and create a lot of heat.
 Without care, the soap batter may expand in the soap pot or mold and even "volcano" over the sides.